Tova Systems — Revenue Operations & CRM Systems for Service Businesses

 Missed calls with no recovery mechanism

 A missed call without an automatic text-back is a lost lead.
-In home services, this is one of the most common and most correctable points of revenue loss.
+Across every service category, this is one of the most common and most correctable points of revenue loss.

 04 — Visibility